Account

 Regardless of whether your company has a moonlighting policy, if you plan to work multiple jobs for any substantial period of time, you should assume that your employer will find out about it at some point.
 In that case, it's probably best to be proactive and let your boss find out from you rather than someone else.
 Be open and honest with your employer when you're ready to disclose your side hustle.
 Assure your employer that you are abiding by all company policies and point to your steady job performance as proof that your outside work won't affect your day job.
 Finally, consider pointing out any additional skills you may be developing through your side hustle.

-What restrictions might an employment contract, non-disclosure agreement, or noncompete clause place on my ability to work a side hustle or additional gigs?
+What restrictions might an Employment Contract or NDA place on my ability to work a side hustle or additional gigs?

 Depending on the state in which you live, an Employment Contract may completely prohibit you from engaging in outside work or impose other restrictions about the number of hours you can work or the type of work you can perform.